bloeys/idc-docs/_GettingStarted/AddingAVar.md

   ![set-var-value-1](idc-set-var-value-1.png)
   ![set-var-value-1](idc-set-var-value-2.png)

+  If you don't select a game object and a class then all instances of variable are changed.

   The class index is the number after the class name.
 In the above image, '(Enemy:0)' means the class called 'Enemy' and an index of zero.
   {: .info}